BOOKED OUT – Contact the office on 02 66431528 to be placed on a waiting list.

 This workshop will be exciting, you will experience a change from the regular watercolour workshop.
 The very versatile Amanda Hyatt, who is known primarily as a watercolourist, also works in oil, pastel, charcoal and inks.
 She is going to be taking you in a workshop which will ‘expand your thinking about art’ by allowing the student to experience several mediums thus allowing the student to ‘ find their own way’.
 At the end of the week, the student will have several new and exploratory paintings, each allowing for their own self-expression, which is the requirement for making the step from hobby artist to creative artist.

-Day One: A traditional Watercolour, landscape (morning) and waterscape (afternoon)
+- Day One: A watercolour Landscape (morning) and waterscape (afternoon)

-Day Two: A pastel still life (morning), pastel figure from life (afternoon)
+- Day Three: A watercolour still life (morning) and watercolour figure from life (afternoon)

 Be prepared for a great workshop with a dynamic tutor.
 The requirement list will be sent to each participant closer to the workshop.
 A model fee will be included in the requirements list.
 Open to the experienced artist, 18 years and over.